By Rob Renfroe and Thomas Lambrecht

 All these qualifications and tempering of the Christian view of slavery show it to be culturally conditioned, and these qualifications eventually led to the ethical conclusion that slavery is immoral, not in keeping with the timeless will of God.
 There are no such qualifications or softening of biblical teaching regarding same-sex intimacy.
 Therefore, it is far less likely that such teaching is culturally conditioned.

-In his book, the Rev. Hamilton uses an interpretive lens to determine which Scriptures are applicable to today: love for God and love for neighbor.
-Hamilton believes any Biblical teaching that is inconsistent with those two commands is not currently binding upon us.
+In his book, Adam uses an interpretive lens to determine which Scriptures are applicable to today: love for God and love for neighbor.
+He believes any Biblical teaching that is inconsistent with those two commands is not currently binding upon us.
 We do not agree with the approach of taking one passage of Scripture as a filter by which to evaluate all the rest of Scripture.
 Instead, it is best to take each passage in its own historical and theological context.
-However, even using Hamilton’s approach does not necessarily yield a definitive answer on this question.
+However, even using his approach does not necessarily yield a definitive answer on this question.

 Is it loving to use gay slurs or “jokes,” hateful language, or even violence against gays and lesbians?
 Of course not, and we condemn such hateful behavior in the strongest terms.
 Is it loving for the church to place its stamp of approval on any behavior that people feel attracted to, as long as it doesn’t “hurt” another person?
 That is a weak definition of love, inadequate for our calling to “transform the world.”
 Is it loving for the church to condone what God has forbidden?
 John describes love this way, “This is how we know that we love the children of God: by loving God and carrying out his commands.
 This is love for God: to obey his commands” (I John 5:2-3).